setokk/AstroCluster/README.md

 ## Prerequisites
 - Docker Compose (version ≥ 3.8)
-- Python3 (for evaluating and fine-tuning models only, ignore for build process)
+- Python (for evaluating and fine-tuning models only, ignore for build process)

 ## Installation and Deployment